ajosvargas/journalapp/README.md

 ## Running

-In order to run this page just click of the link here [landing page](https://ajosvargas.github.io/respnosive-landing-page/), or clone the repo and open the `index.html` file on your browser.
+In order to run this project you must install node onto your local machine using the command line.
+You can also install express, body-parser, and cors.
+After that you can clone the repo and open in your code editor.